lexnederbragt/MBV3070-H19/5_biopython.md

 http://biopython.org/DIST/docs/api/

-### Creating Seq objects ###
+### Working with Seqs ###

 Note: for now we are working in the interactive shell.

-You are first going to figure out what we can do with a Seq object.
-To find all the methods for a specify type or class, do help(classname).
+You are first going to figure out what we can do with a string stored as a Seq.
+To find all the methods for a specify type, do help(type_name).

 ```python
 from Bio.Seq import Seq